And he [Samson] said unto them [the Jewish people]: As they [the Philistines] did unto me, so have I done unto them. (Judges 15:11)

 In light of the foregoing, might there be a justification for Israel to actually do the very thing of which it is constantly being falsely accused, namely, to attack the hostile civilian populations of its enemies?
 And, if so, under what circumstances?

-At the outset, it is noted that international law -- unlike the Torah -- does not descend from Heaven.
+At the outset, it is essential to understand that international law -- unlike the Torah -- does not descend from Heaven.

 So, what is international law and to what extent does it bind sovereign States?

-Since the genocidal war against Israel is being waged by totalitarian States and terrorist organizations that do not adhere to the contract-based rules of war, Israel has been placed in the unenviable position of continuing to obey rules that its adversaries routinely violate, thereby incentivizing the latter to mercilessly attack Israel’s civilian population centers, as they know that they will not be internationally penalized for doing so, and that Israel will not respond in kind, but can nonetheless be falsely accused of having done so.
+Since the genocidal war against Israel is being waged by totalitarian States and terrorist organizations that do not adhere to the contract-based rules of war, Israel has been placed in the unenviable position of continuing to obey rules that its adversaries routinely violate, thereby incentivizing the latter to mercilessly attack Israel s civilian population centers and infrastructure, as they know that they will not be internationally penalized for doing so, and that Israel will not respond in kind, but can nonetheless be falsely accused of having done so.

 The contract-based rules of war are not meant to be a suicide pact.
 On the contrary, these rules exist for the mutual benefit of their signatory States (as well as for those non-signatory States which nonetheless choose to adhere thereto).
-As the principle of mutuality of restrictive conduct constitutes the raison d'être for any State’s adherence to the international rules of war, Israel is neither legally, nor logically, nor morally obligated to continue its unilateral adherence thereto.
+As the principle of mutuality of restrictive conduct constitutes the raison d' tre for any State s adherence to the international rules of war, Israel is neither legally, nor logically, nor morally obligated to continue its unilateral adherence thereto.
 Instead, Israel is entitled to proclaim that it will obey only those rules of war that are also obeyed by its enemies, thereby restoring the principle of mutuality to the international rules of war.
-This means that if one of Israel’s enemies (directly or indirectly) attacks Israel’s civilian population and/or infrastructure, then Israel will be privileged to decimate that enemy’s civilian population and/or infrastructure.
+This means that if one of Israel s enemies (directly or indirectly) attacks Israel s civilian population and/or infrastructure, then Israel has the right -- as well as the obligation -- to decimate that enemy s civilian population and/or infrastructure.

 The foregoing penalty for noncompliance with the rules of war is already enshrined in common Article 2 of the four Geneva Conventions of August 12, 1949 with respect to a belligerent that is not a signatory to a specific Convention, and that refuses to voluntarily comply with its provisions, to wit: